The Jetset Society

 How much does a wedding band cost?

-The cost of a wedding band depends on factors such as lineup, playing time, technical setup, travel, setup time, venue, season, weekday and desired schedule.
-A smaller lineup for reception or dinner is calculated differently from a larger band for ceremony, dinner and party.
+The cost of a wedding band depends on lineup, playing time, technical setup, venue, travel, setup time, weekday, season and schedule.
+A small ceremony accompaniment is calculated differently from a full evening with reception, dinner, first dance and party.

 Six typical mistakes when planning the music